ferrillt/data-science-portfolio/README.md

 ## Portfolio Status

-This portfolio currently includes five completed projects and three projects that are still being developed or finalized.
+This portfolio currently includes six completed projects and three projects that are still being developed or finalized.
 Project statuses will be updated as additional analysis and documentation are completed.

 | Project | Status |
 |---|---|